 Wet a paper towel with a garden sprayer.
 The paper towel should be very evenly moist but not drenched.

 Pluck your seeds out of the cup of water using your fingers or a strainer.
 If you use your fingers be careful not to damage the taproot if one has already started to emerge.

 Put the seeds on one side of the paper towel and then fold the damp paper towel over the seeds.

-When the taproot emerges a few centimeters it is ready for planting and can be moved to soil.
+When the taproot emerges a few centimetres it is ready for planting and can be moved to the growing media.
 We recommend not letting the taproots get too long before transplanting to soil because the taproots are delicate and it is easier to damage a long taproot than a stubby one.

-Water the soil so it is evenly moist.
+Water the media so it is evenly moist.
 If you overwater and turn the soil into wet mud the seeds might become too water logged and rot.

-The ideal temperature for sprouts is approximately room temperature (around 70-80ºF, 21-36º celsius).
-A warm condition is very important because warm weather is what activates the chemistry of the seed and forces it to grow.
+The ideal temperature for seedlings is approximately room temperature (around 70-80ºF, 21-36º celsius).

 A 50% or less ambient humidity is ideal.
 We do not suggest a humidity dome for seeds.